sekka1/hydra-jekyll-template/_posts/2017-06-26-kubernetes-rbac.md

 error: error upgrading connection: pods "selenium-node-firefox-debug-mtw7r" is forbidden: User "john" cannot create pods/portforward in the namespace "app1"
 ```

 This basically told me all that I need.
-It clearly states the user cannot perform
+It states the user cannot perform
-the action `pods/portforward`.
+the action `create` on the resource `pods/portforward`.

+I do think the "action" (create) and the "resource" (pods/portforward) should be
+highlighted somehow in the error message to make it even clearer.

 So I added this to his role: